How an ESOP Works

 ESOP Education and Professional Help are Critical

-When companies fail to comprehend the mechanics of employee ownership, they often dismiss the employee ownership out-of-hand.
-In doing so, they overlook a valuable liquidity strategy and leave some unique corporate and personal tax benefits on the table.
+When companies fail to comprehend the mechanics of employee ownership, they often dismiss the concept out of hand.
+In doing so, they overlook a valuable liquidity strategy and leave behind some unique corporate and personal tax benefits.

 Those that adopt employee stock ownership plans but fail to properly educate participants rarely reap the wide-ranging cultural advantages of employee ownership.